Can You Keep Your Eyes Open During Red Light Therapy?

 Should You Wear Goggles for Red Light Therapy?

-It’s generally not safe to do red light therapy without eye protection.
+- Not using goggles can hurt your eyes over time: It’s generally not safe to do red light therapy without eye protection.
 Prolonged exposure to intense light can strain your eyes or even cause damage over time.

-Wearing goggles not only shields your eyes from potential harm but also enhances the overall experience by allowing you to fully relax during your session.
+- Wearing goggles makes the session safer and more comfortable: Wearing goggles not only shields your eyes from potential harm but also enhances the overall experience by allowing you to fully relax during your session.

-The right goggles filter out harmful wavelengths while letting the therapeutic light work effectively, ensuring both safety and better results.
+- Good goggles block the bad light but let the healing light through: The right goggles filter out harmful wavelengths while letting the therapeutic light work effectively, ensuring both safety and better results.

-If you skip the goggles, you might experience discomfort, eye strain, or long-term damage.
+- Skipping goggles can lead to eye strain or lasting damage: If you skip the goggles, you might experience discomfort, eye strain, or long-term damage.

-Investing in specially designed red light therapy goggles helps protect your vision while maximizing the benefits of your treatment.
+- Buying proper goggles is a smart move for your eyes and results: Investing in specially designed red light therapy goggles helps protect your vision while maximizing the benefits of your treatment.

 Should You Avoid Red Light Therapy If You Have Sensitive Eyes?